1978 New York Jets season

 The 1978 New York Jets season was the nineteenth season for the franchise and the ninth in the National Football League.
 It began with the team trying to improve upon its 3–11 record from each of the previous three seasons under head coach Walt Michaels.
-Following an opening-game upset over the Miami Dolphins at Shea Stadium, the Jets stayed in contention for most of the season before finishing with an 8–8 record, with Matt Robinson starting most of the season at quarterback.
+Following an opening-game upset over the Miami Dolphins at Shea Stadium, the Jets stayed in contention for most of the season before finishing with an 8–8 record, with Matt Robinson starting 11 games and going 6–5 at quarterback.

 Offseason

 This photo from 1985 shows the Jets’ uniform redesigned and adopted in 1978.
 Note the green helmet and modified shoulder/sleeve treatment.

 The Jets overhauled their uniforms and logos for the 1978 season, abandoning the jerseys they had worn since 1963 and the helmet and logo they’d used since 1965 in favor of a more modern look using the same kelly-green-and-white color scheme.
 The new helmets were solid green with white facemasks, and a stylized “JETS” wordmark in white on each side.
 The mark featured angular lettering and a silhouette of a modern jet airplane extending horizontally to the right from the top of the “J” above the “ETS”.
 The jerseys featured large TV numerals on the shoulders and two thick parallel stripes on the sleeves, while the pants had a single green stripe from hip to knee on each side.